-The landscape at Cirque de Mourèze is amazing.
-This beautiful valley lies between the Orb and Hérault rivers.
+The Cirque de Mourèze valley lies between the Orb and Hérault rivers, and the landscape is breathtaking.
 Dolomite rock columns spread out like some sort of natural labyrinth, with fanciful rocks ranging from 170 to 530 meters high.
 You can let your imagination run wild with the strange rock formations, a fun game to play with children.
-You might spot the “Sphinx” or “Camel”, and the “Great Manitou” takes you right back to the Wild West.
+Try to spot the ‘Sphinx’ or ‘Camel’ while the ‘Great Manitou’ takes you right back to the Wild West.
 The first part of the 7.5 kilometres trail you really walk between the rock sculptures in the Cirque.
-Then there is a little climbing to do and once on the “crête”, or the mountain ridge, of Mont Liausson, the path is easily accessible again.
-This natural barrier between the valleys of Salagou and Mourèze will give you spectacular views.
-On the one side, you look out over the Cirque de Mourèze, and on the other side of Mont Liausson, you have a great view over the Lac du Salagou.
+Then there is a little climbing to do and once on the ‘crête’, or the mountain ridge, of Mont Liausson, the path is easily accessible again.
+On this natural barrier between the valleys of Salagou and Mourèze, you will enjoy the incredible views.
+On the one side, you look out over the Cirque de Mourèze.
+And on the other side, you have a spectacular view over the Lac du Salagou.

 The beautiful Gorges d’Héric in the heart of the ‘Parc Naturel Régional du Haut-Languedoc’ are always well worth a visit.
 Not only for a dip in the river Orb and the naturally formed rock pools, but these impressive gorges are perfect for making great walks.
 Too warm during summer though, when I only can think of getting into the river as quickly as possible.
 So, I prefer hiking during the other seasons, not least because you will find it less crowded in the off-season.
 There is an easy track- very accessible for kids and buggies- that will lead you in one and a half hours all the way up to the hamlet of Héric.
 There, you can have a pause in a tiny café, run by a lovely lady.
 Don’t expect too much of it; it’s just nice to sit there and rest for a bit before you head back.
 Downwards will go twice as quickly, following the same path.
 To round off the day, you will find plenty of wonderful places to spread your picnic blanket.